GNOME/librsvg/tests/README.md

 `fixtures/reftests` for all SVG files, render them, and compare them to the `-ref.png` reference images.

+SVG test files in fixtures/reftests that match "ignore-*.svg" will be skipped from the tests.

 As of 2016/Nov/03 we have an informal organization of these files:

 * `fixtures/reftests/*.svg` - Tests for special situations